The 12 Hallmarks of Aging in Dogs, Explained

-• Vitamin C matters for collagen and immune support, but it’s rarely the whole story.
+- Vitamin C supports collagen, immune function, and antioxidant defenses, but it is rarely the whole story.

-• Most healthy dogs make their own vitamin C, so “need” is often context-dependent.
+- Most healthy dogs synthesize their own vitamin C, so “need” is usually context-dependent, not automatic.

-• The most common downside of too much is digestive upset; comfort is a real metric.
+- The most common downside of too much is digestive upset—loose stool—so comfort is a real dosing metric.

-• Veterinary guidance matters most when there’s illness, medications, or a complex history.
+- Veterinary guidance matters most when there is illness, medication, liver disease, or a stone history.

-• “Best” usually means transparent labeling, conservative dosing, and good tolerance.
+- “Best” usually means transparent labeling, conservative dosing, and good tolerance—not the highest dose.

-• A system-level formula can stay relevant even when a single nutrient is already covered.
+- A multi-pathway formula stays relevant even when a single nutrient is already covered, because aging is cumulative.

 Why Vitamin C Still Matters, Even When Dogs Make Their Own